-Lineage analysis of the early mouse gastrula has identified a population of about 40 cells (the early-gastrula organizer, EGO) in the posterior region of the embryo whose descendants colonize the typical node derivatives and the node itself.
-Like the node, this cell population expresses a comparable repertoire of organizer markers and can induce a secondary body axis when transplanted.
+The early-gastrula organizer (EGO) has been identified by lineage analysis of the early mouse gastrula.
+It is comprised of a population of about 40 cells in the posterior region of the embryo, whose descendants colonize the typical node derivatives and the node itself.
+As in the node, this cell population expresses a repertoire of organizer markers and can induce a secondary body axis when transplanted.
 However, the secondary axis remains incomplete, lacking the anterior-most neural structures of the fore- and midbrain regions.

 These cells have been described in mouse.
 The human parallel has not been identified yet.